Talentvision

-Talentvision is a Canadian Mandarin Chinese specialty channel.
+Talentvision (marketed as 城市電視) is a Canadian Mandarin Chinese specialty channel.
 It is owned by the Vancouver-based Fairchild Media Group (a subsidiary of the Fairchild Group) and TVB.
-Talentvision's studios are located inside Aberdeen Centre in the Golden Village district along with Fairchild TV and Fairchild Radio, in Richmond, British Columbia.
+Talentvision's studios are located at Aberdeen Centre in the Golden Village district along with Fairchild TV and Fairchild Radio, in Richmond, British Columbia.

 Talentvision features programming from China as well as Taiwan.
 It also has a Korean and Vietnamese block of programming.
 Originally it was a regional TV station only available in British Columbia but it is now available nationally across Canada.

 Talentvision is the first Mandarin channel in Canada and it first went on the air in 1993 (together with Fairchild TV).
 It started out as a channel with mixed Cantonese and Mandarin content.
 Originally the broadcasting content was 60% Cantonese and 40% Mandarin.
 It started broadcasting entirely in Mandarin from June 1998 onwards.
 All of the Cantonese programs were transferred to Fairchild TV.